 Enabling a Wi-Fi access point on OpenWrt

 2. Go to Network → Wireless.
-This page lists a separate Wi-Fi configuration section for each of your physical radios, (many devices you may have, will have one radio for 2.4 GHz and a second one for 5 GHz).
+This page lists a separate Wi-Fi network for each physical radio (e.g. one for 2.4 GHz and one for 5 GHz).

-• In the tab General Setup, enter an ESSID to become the name of your Wi-Fi network
+• In General Setup, enter an ESSID, the name for your Wi-Fi network.

-• In the tab Wireless Security, enter a Key, a secret phrase which clients must use to connect to your Wi-Fi network.
-NB: With WPA2-PSK, the Key must be at least eight (8) characters.
+• In Wireless Security, enter a Key, the password devices use to connect to your Wi-Fi network.

-• Network / Wireless / Edit / Interface Configuration / General Setup / Network should be left to the “lan” default or to another interface where there is an active DHCP server, DO NOT select “wan” or “wan6” as that's the upstream interface for Internet connection only
+• Network / Wireless / Edit / Interface Configuration / General Setup / Network should be left to the “lan” default or to another interface where there is an active DHCP server.
+DO NOT select “wan” or “wan6” as that's the interface for the Internet.

-It just shows you the important steps to initially set the basics for properly enabling the Wi-Fi on the command line, to meet the legal regulations of your country:
+This section is not a complete howto on creating a fine tuned Wi-Fi network.
+It just shows important steps to set the basics for enabling Wi-Fi on the command line and meet the legal regulations of your country:

 • Connect with SSH to your OpenWrt device: $ ssh root@192.168.1.1